-We now show that our formalization has some desirable properties.
-Some of these (e.g. Proposition 1, 3(a), 4, 5) are analogues of the AGM postulates [8].
+We now show that our formalization of prioritized goals has some desirable properties.
+Some of these (e.g. Proposition 3a) are analogues of the AGM postulates; others (e.g. adopting logically equivalent goals has the same result, etc.) were left out for space reasons.
 First we show that c-goals are consistent:

-PROPOSITION 1 (CONSISTENCY).
+Proposition 1 (Consistency)